Healthdirect Free Australian health advice you can count on.

 No one knows the exact cause of mouth ulcers, but there are several factors that can make you more likely to develop them.

-Mouth ulcers may be caused or triggered by:
+Mouth ulcers may be caused by:

 About 1 in 3 people who get mouth ulcers have family members who also get them.